Greater Celandine (Celandine)

 —References— “From the Shepherd's Purse” by – Max G. Barlow, Copyright 1990, ISBN 0-9602812-0-7.

-—References— Handbook of Medicinal Herbs second edition By James A. Duke with Mary Jo Bogenschutz-Godwin, Judi duCellier, Peggy-Ann K. Duke
+—References— Handbook of Medicinal second edition By James A. Duke with Mary Jo Bogenschutz-Godwin, Judi duCellier, Peggy-Ann K. Duke

 —References— “Healing Herbal Teas” A Complete Guide to Making Delicious, Healthful Beverages.
 By – Brigitte Mars, A.H.G.
 ISBN – 13: 978-59120-110-6 and ISBN – 10: 1-59120-110-1 Copyright 2006